Picking a high-quality training resource is one of the most important decisions of any ambitious poker player.

-We give you our personal top 7 resource guide to get you started.
+Here we offer our personal top 7 Resources to get you started.

 The list is not necessarily in order, as different resources have different strengths.

-1. Advanced Poker Training – This site is completely different from other training resources; it provides an online poker training software program that enables users to play up to 500 hands an hour against intelligent computerized opponents, receiving advice at each play.
-It features in-depth training reports and a weekly poker training plans that shows you exactly where you should be targeting your efforts.
-The unique “Beat the Pro” challenges set you up against poker pros such as Mike Caro, Jonathan Little, Scott Clements, Ed Miller, and many more.
+1. Advanced Poker Training – Ok, we admit it.
+We’re tooting our own horn here.
+But we really do believe that we’re one of your best training resources!
+APT is completely different from other training resources; it provides an online poker training software program that enables users to play up to 500 hands an hour against intelligent computerized opponents, receiving advice at each play.
+It features in-depth training reports and weekly poker training plans that show you exactly where you should be targeting your efforts.
+The unique “Beat the Pro” challenges set you up against poker pros such as Mike Caro, Jonathan Little, Scott Clements, Ed Miller, Scotty Nguyen, and many more.
 It is the most fun of all the poker training sites because you are actually playing poker instead of watching videos.
-The rates are lower than most other sites ($29.97 per month or $99 for 6 months)
+APT also has a rapidly expanding suite of educational tools and resources such as a lively forum, What’s the Nuts, and a handy printable odds chart.
+APT has even recently added a regular videocast featuring hand reviews of user submitted situations.
+The rates are lower than most other sites as well.

-6. Two Plus Two Poker – The Two Plus Two website is one of the oldest and most popular forum for discussions Texas No-Limit Holdem poker questions.
+6. Two Plus Two Poker – The Two Plus Two website is one of the oldest and most popular forums for poker discussions and Texas No-Limit Holdem poker questions.
 On their website they offer an electronic, monthly magazine as well as a weekly Pokercast.
-It is by far the most active and most authoritative of online poker forums.
-The membership is free.
+It is by far the most active and most authoritative of the online poker forums.
+Membership is free.

-7. Test Your Poker The method of TestYourPoker is different from other poker training site.
-Members can improve their full ring cash game skills using unique professional replays, a huge database of member hands and the ability to get hand by hand feedback.
+7. Test Your Poker TestYourPoker is different from other poker training sites.
+Members can improve their full ring cash game skills using unique professional replays, a huge database of member hands, and the ability to get hand by hand feedback.
 It is one of the few non-video poker training sites.
-More than 300,000 players have taken their test so far.
-There is no sign-up fee and the rates are $19.97/month or $79.97/6 months.
+More than 300,000 players have taken the test so far.
+You can try it for free.